jl-07/soda-machine-api/README.md

 * **Comprehensive Inventory Management:** Implement CRUD (Create, Read, Update, Delete) endpoints for managing products and their respective stock levels via the API.
 * **Transaction History:** Develop functionality to record and retrieve all purchase transactions, including soda type, quantity, price, and date/time.
-* **Dynamic Soda Types:** Allow configuration of new soda types and their prices via the API, without requiring code changes.
+* **Dynamic Soda Types:** Allow configuration of new soda types and their prices through the API, without requiring code changes.
 * **Simulated Payment Integration:** Add a module to simulate a payment process, returning success or failure based on defined criteria.

 ### 🌐 **Expansion & Usability (Frontend & Deployment):**

 * **User Interface Development (Frontend):** Create an intuitive web or mobile application to visually interact with the Soda Machine, utilizing the API endpoints (addressing the backend-first prioritization).
-* **Production Deployment:** Deploy the API to a robust cloud environment (e.g., AWS, Azure, GCP) to provide a public link for real-time demonstration and interaction, validating its scalability and availability.
+* **Production Deployment:** Deploy the API to a robust cloud environment (ex: AWS, Azure, GCP) to provide a public link for demonstration and real-time interaction, validating its scalability and availability.
 * **Interactive Documentation:** Integrate tools like Swagger UI or ReDoc to provide interactive documentation of the API endpoints, facilitating exploration and testing for other developers.

 ### 🛡️ **Robustness & Engineering Best Practices:**

 * **Comprehensive Automated Tests:** Expand unit and integration test coverage for all API functionalities, ensuring code solidity and response reliability.
 * **Monitoring and Logging:** Implement a robust logging and monitoring system to track API performance, identify bottlenecks, and diagnose errors quickly.
-* **Security:** Add basic authentication and authorization for management endpoints (e.g., for inventory management).
+* **Security:** Add basic authentication and authorization for management endpoints (ex: for inventory management).

 ## Author